Brian him/his (Studio Owner)

 Hello!
 I’m Brian, the founder of Newton Sewing Studio, a welcoming space for those who love fiber arts in the Boston and Metro West areas.
 We’ve been around since 2012 and are proud to be a part of this community.
 We’re happy you’re here too!

 I’ve always been interested in how things work, especially when it comes to sewing.
 This curiosity, along with my background in education and mechanics, drives my passion for teaching others.
-I love diving into the details of new techniques, figuring out how they work, and sharing these insights with our students.
+I love diving into the details of new techniques, figuring out how they work, and sharing these insights with our staff and students.
+My current obsession is flatbed machine knitting!

 I’m committed to nurturing an environment that’s not only a center for fiber arts learning but also a source of inspiration and creativity for all who walk through our doors.